fitexmage/ShadowVillageCore/README.md

 # ShadowVillageCore

 ## Description

 This is a plugin working on Shadow Village Minecraft Server written by Shengguang Bai.

 The plugin is based on Minecraft 1.7.10.

+## Instruction

+### Shadow Man and Shadow Spirit

+At a specific minute in every hour, shadow man or shadow spirit will appear and teleport random times.

+* Shadow Man
+Shadow man will teleport to the back of a random player.
+It never move or attack, and just gaze at target player.
+During a random period, it will detect whether target player move or not.
+If target player move, it will give him a bad status effect or steal his items.

+* Shadow Spirit
+Shadow Spirit will teleport to nearby place of a random player.
+It will appear as random type of animal entities, such as sheep and cow.
+It will move and attack target player.
+If attacking on target player, it will give him a bad status effect or steal his items.

+### Shadow Stone

+A special currency which can only get by donating.

+Players can spend shadow stone on:

+* Get Minecraft money (need Vault plugin)
+* Summon Boss
+* Get equipment
+* Get the permission of flying
+* Get the permission of creative mod
+* Get the permission of OP

 ## Commands

 ### Shadow Village Core

 Shadow Village Core provides basic functions for the plugin.

 * /svc empower